jordannotjam/Louisville-Kentucky-Restaurant-Health-Inspection-Scores/README.md

 # Louisville-Kentucky-Restaurant-Health-Inspection-Scores
 ## Intro
 This is a project for Code Louisville Data Analysis 1.
 The data being used comes from the Louisville Metro Open Data website.
-This data is being used to chart passing restaurant health department scores in the Louisville Kentucky Metro area.
+This data is being used to analyze passing restaurant health department scores in the Louisville Kentucky Metro area.

 Hypothesis: The average passing score for a regular inspection will be over 90.
 And restaurants in the downtown Louisville zip code - 40202 - will have better scores than other zip codes.